SPYFF/ebpf-vrf/README.md

 ## Setup

-Lets assume a test setup with a wired network interface `usb0` which actually a shared mobile data and the wireless `wlp1s0` interface which is the built in notebook wifi.
+Lets assume a test setup with a wired network interface `usb0` which is actually a shared mobile data and the wireless `wlp1s0` interface which is the built in notebook wifi.
 The implicit default VRF contains the main routing table, where the network of the `usb0` used as the default route and the wifi as a backup (default linux behavior when both interface active).
 We have to create a VRF for the wifi where the network of the `wlp1s0` used as default.
 If we enslave an interface to a VRF, that will override the routing lookups according to the VRF's routing table.

 ```
 # VRF setup with routing table id 10